shanep/cs208-p1-starter/README.md

 ## Task 7 - Complete the Retrospective

-Once you have completed all the tasks open the file **Retrospective.md** and complete each section that has a TODO label.
+Once you have completed all the tasks open the file Retrospective.md and complete each section that has a TODO label.
+Reference the grading rubric for details on how this will be graded.

-For the **Experience** section you need to detail your experience with this lab.

-* Were there any things that you struggled with?
-* Were there any parts of this lab that were unclear or poorly specified?
-* Were you able to get the entire project done?

-For the **Known issues or Bugs** section you need to detail any issues or bugs that you have in your code.
-For example maybe your code crashes randomly and you couldn't figure out why.
-If your code doesn't have any issues you can simply write NONE in this section.

-For the **Sources used** section you must detail any sources you used outside of the textbook or course website.
-If you write NONE in this section it is assumed that you didn't use google at all.
-Be safe CITE!

 ## Task 8 - Add, Commit, Push your code